-Resolved, N. C. D. That the following Acts of Parliament are infringements and violations of the rights of the Colonists; and that the repeal of them is essentially necessary, in order to restore harmony between Great and of promoting the happiness of his creatures, they are resolved, to the utmost of their power, to maintain and defend.

-Britain and the American Colonies, namely, ---
+Resolved, N. C. D. That the following Acts of Parliament are infringements and violations of the rights of the Colonists; and that the repeal of them is essentially necessary, in order to restore harmony between Great Britain and the American Colonies, namely,-